 I wish the options were flexible.
 End users do take a break in between, and update during that time could save time.
 However, Windows 10 does offer an option to override Active Hours.

-If you want more information see our post how to prevent Windows Update automatic restart in Windows 10.
+If you want more information see our post how to prevent Windows Update automatic restart.

 2] Configure Active Hours using Group Policy